-1.4.2 Website / Social Media
+1.4.3 Website / Social Media

 - The contact details on the website include the school address, email and telephone number.
 Staff or pupils' personal information is not published. - The head teacher will take overall editorial responsibility for online content published by the school and will ensure that content published is accurate and appropriate. - If an image of a child is used, the child's name will not be published.
-If a name is published, no image will be used without specific consent. - Pupils' full names will not be used anywhere on the website. - Only appropriate images and images considered safe from misuse will be used.
+If a name is published, no image will be used without specific consent. - Pupils' full names will not be used anywhere on the website or on social media. - Where possible, children's faces will not be shown on images to be shared on social media.
+If it is necessary to share an image where a child's face is visible, the child's name will not be published and the image will not be used without specific consent. - Only appropriate images and images considered safe from misuse will be used.
 Image file names will avoid using children's names.

-1.4.3 Digital Images
+1.4.4 Use of Digital and Video Images